kvloxx/blobs/README.md

 ## Usage

-Build and run using lein run
+Build and run using `lein run`

-Current controls--
+Current controls:

 Left or right-click and drag on edges of a body to interact.